domenic/count-to-6/lib/exercises/arrow_functions_and_this/problem.md

 foot.kick();
 ```

 When the call to `console.log()` occurs, a beginning JavaScript programmer might expect `this.yelp` to contain `"Ouch!"`.
 In fact, it is `undefined`, because the function we passed to `setImmediate` got its own `this` (which by default is the global object, which has no `yelp` property).
-In ES5, you might work around this with hacks like
+In ES5, you might work around this with hacks like:

 ```js
 setImmediate(function () {